-What is desirability?
+What is Desirability?

 What does the “desirability score” mean?

 The graphic shows the head-to-head competitions between top schools that differ by one spot in their desirability score rankings (and two that differ by more than one spot to show some interesting exceptions).
 Not all the rankings based on the desirability score are statistically significant.
 For example, Stanford is listed at #1 and Harvard at #2, but the percent of students who choose Stanford over Harvard (53%) is very close to the percent of students who choose Harvard over Stanford (47%) and thus the null hypothesis that the schools have identical desirability cannot be rejected.
 Although this kind of ambiguity only happens once in the top 15 schools, it happens quite often for schools that aren’t in the top 50.
-Even when there is ambiguity between two schools, one always has a slightly higher desirability score than the other.
-We give the school with the larger desirability score the higher rank, which is what we did with Stanford and Harvard.
+Even when there is ambiguity between two schools, one of them always has a slightly higher desirability score than the other.
+We give the school with the higher desirability score the higher rank, which is what we did with Stanford and Harvard.

-Since different types of schools are hard to directly compare--for example, schools that train sailors versus schools that train artists--the best way to use these desirability scores is to look at them when you are comparing two fairly similar schools.
+Since different types of schools are hard to compare directly--for example, schools that train seafarers versus schools that train artists--the best way to use these desirability scores is to look at them when you are comparing two fairly similar schools.
 It’s also important to remember that just because more people choose a school doesn’t mean it is better for you.
-Finally, the overall influence correlates with desirability, but not perfectly.
-In fact, that’s exactly why we decided to create the desirability score.
-Sometimes it’s more interesting to know where people want to go to college (desirability) than it is to know what college is home to famous people and professors (influence).
-And sometimes it’s more interesting the other way around!
+Desirability describes how students “vote with their feet” in deciding to attend one school in preference to another, not whether they made the right choice.